How To Tell if a Hisense TV Has Bluetooth

-There are three more ways to find out the model number for your Hisense TV so you can cross-check it against known Bluetooth models.
+There are three more ways to find the model number for your Hisense TV to cross-check it against known Bluetooth models.

 First, you can check the back of the TV.
 Most Hisense TVs come with a white sticker attached below the barcode.
 The sticker should contain the serial number.
-But if you don’t have a new TV or the sticker ink faded, you can try something else.
+But you can try something else if you don’t have a new TV or the sticker is faded.

 The Hisense TV paperwork is generally listed in the paperwork.
 Check the device registration documents or the warranty paperwork for a serial number.

 Another method you can try is to look for the serial number on the Hisense TV packaging.
-Similar to the sticker on the TV’s back, the original packaging should also have a sticker imprinted with the model number.
+Like the sticker on the TV’s back, the original packaging should also have a sticker imprinted with the model number.

 These methods are helpful when you don’t have power, the remote doesn’t work, or your Hisense menu navigation is frozen.
 That’s why while you may throw away the packaging and peel off stickers, misplacing the warranty and device registration paperwork is a bad idea.